Click image to enlarge

 |

-Long Island, a 7-mile-long island located in the middle of Willapa Bay, was named by James G. Swan in 1857.
+Long Island, a 7-mile-long island located in the southern middle of Willapa Bay, was named by James G. Swan in 1857.
 The name is a descriptive name.

 |